BGB Champion Guide

 After your event, please stop back at the register, bring your event form and players’ tickets, staple the tickets to the form, and then hand it over to a Barrister.

-These forms allow the Events Manager to manage and apply your Champion perks and discounts, as well as manage our inventory and react to any feedback you might have.
+These forms allow the Events Manager to manage our inventory and react to any feedback you might have.

 Reporting Digital Results